Mohitmandhyani/Clinic_Management_System/README.md

    npm install , npm run start
 4. Set up MongoDB database and configure the connection.
 5. Run the application locally.
+6. For frontend the server will connect on (http://localhost:4200)

 ## Usage:
 - Navigate through different sections for managing patients, doctors, and appointments.